• Skip to main content

 The local preference BGP attribute is the second attribute and used to choose the exit path to an autonomous system from a local perspective.
 It is not exchanged between routers, it’s default value is 100 and the path with the highest local preference is preferred.

-Using the best path selection alogrithm BGP works through each attribute until it finds one to that gives a preference, if there is no preffered attribute BGP will always route over the shortest AS path
+Using the best path selection algorithm BGP works through each attribute until it finds one to that gives a preference, if there is no preferred attribute BGP will always route over the shortest AS path

 Local Preference is transitive.
 It is a Well Known attribute meaning it must be supported by all BGP implementations, and all well known attributes are transitive.